~ TEN ITEMS ON MY WISHLIST RN ~

-While it is crucial we gain an understanding of the negative impacts colonialism has had on both Indigenous-Australians and their land, Australians also need to make room for a positive space, in which we can celebrate our unique Indigenous heritage.
+While it is crucial we gain an understanding of the negative impacts colonialism has had on both Indigenous-Australians and their land, Australians also need to allow for a positive space, one in which we can celebrate our unique Indigenous heritage.
 With customs, philosophies and traditions going back 65,000 years, Aboriginal people have the oldest continuing culture in the world.
 That is pretty fricken amazing!

 NAIDOC week is an opportunity to celebrate the richness of Aboriginal culture and, if it wasn’t for Covid, it would actually be in full swing right now.
 The good news is, we don’t need to wait for NAIDOC week to honour Aboriginal culture.
 With this in mind, I have collated ten stand-out clothing pieces and accessories that are designed, made and sold by Aboriginal artists and designers.